Food: Development, Political Economy, and Environment

 Students will be assigned weekly readings in addition to guest lectures and films.
 Assignments will include problem sets, weekly papers, and a research-based term paper in which they integrate and apply class material to a particular country.
 Students will also be asked to do in-class presentations and present their work in an end-of-quarter symposium.

-agriculture and food policy, international development, non-governmental organizations, community-based advocacy, public policy, history, cultural studies, economics, and political economy
+This offering will prepare you for careers and advanced study in: agriculture and food policy, international development, non-governmental organizations, community-based advocacy, public policy, history, cultural studies, economics, and political economy

 |2016-08-26||New fall opportunity added.|